Why Renewals and Refreshers Are Important for You and Your Staff

 The most meaningful refresher training courses are not merely reviews.
 Instead, they’re

-opportunities to explore concepts in greater detail, and discuss successes and challenges staff have experienced in using information taught in the MAPA®
+opportunities to explore concepts in greater detail, and discuss successes and challenges staff have experienced in using information taught in the MAPA® training programme.

 Most importantly, refresher training should be used to improve crisis intervention effectiveness of individual team members and the team as a whole.
 It’s essential that these courses are highly interactive and customised to the needs of participants.
 This dynamic approach will keep the course content interesting and relevant for staff.